-The number of new infections in young people (1 in 5 new infections are adolescents and young adults) makes it very important that everybody gets a test and gets a repeat test if involved in any risky behaviors.
-Deciding to get tested can be the hardest part, so give yourself credit for taking a big step to get tested.
+The number of new infections in young people (1 in 5 new infections are adolescents and young adults) makes it very important that everybody gets routine testing.
+Deciding to get tested can be the hardest part, so give yourself credit for taking a step to get tested.
 Testing is important to stay healthy and take are of your sexual health.

 What is a test like?

 There are many places to get HIV tests, such as your primary care provider’s office or a special testing site.
 You’ll first receive information about HIV, risk factors for HIV, and the types of different tests.
 You will have time to ask questions and talk about any concerns about getting tested.
-It’s your choice to get a test.
+It’s your choice to get tested.

 There are three main tests:

-- Combination/Fourth-Generation: The fourth-generation test, which is a type of blood test which takes about 7-10 days to get the results.
+- Fourth Generation: The 4th generation test, is a type of blood test which takes about 3-5 days to get the results.
 This test is sensitive enough to detect HIV in your blood 2 weeks after a possible exposure.
 Offered almost everywhere.

 - Rapid test (finger stick and oral tests):Both tests take about 20 minutes to get the results.
 This test will provide you with results 6 to 8 weeks after an exposure.

-1. Blood test is a finger stick; a small amount of blood is taken from the tip of the finger and mixed in a solution.
+- Blood test is a finger stick; a small amount of blood is taken from the tip of the finger and mixed in a solution.
 There are both 4th and 3rd generation rapid tests.

-If either rapid test is positive, the fourth-generation test is done (on a blood test) to confirm that the person is HIV positive.
+If any preliminary test is positive, the NAT blood test is done to confirm that the person is HIV positive.